openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 ## Flow based deployment with ID-linking

+With the ID-Linking feature of the OIH external ids of data sets coming from a connectors are linked to one entry with a OIH-Id.
+This prevents duplicate entries in the connected systems and enables to synchronize data easier.

 For using the ID-Linking functionalities all the aforementioned services are required and additionally the following:

 - Data hub